HDR10+: Metadata generation

 HDR10+ metadata is interchanged through a low complexity JSON-structured text file, which is then parsed and injected into video files.

 Live encoding

 Live use cases are possible by delivering HDR10+ metadata in every frame.
 HEVC encoders generate and inject metadata on live content and mobile phones record video and create HDR10+ metadata in real-time during recording.
 Live encoding is detailed in the Live Encoder Workflow diagram and real time broadcast operations are supported at the point of transmission enabling a metadata-less broadcast operation.

 Compatibility

-HDR10+ metadata follows ITU-T T.35 and can co-exist with other HDR metadata such as HDR10 static metadata that makes HDR10+ content backward compatible with non-HDR10+ TVs.
+HDR10+ metadata can co-exist with HDR10 static metadata that makes HDR10+ content backward compatible with non-HDR10+ TVs.
 HDR10+ metadata is ignored by devices that do not support the format and video is played back in HDR10.

 Administration

 HDR10+ Technologies, LLC administers the license and certification program for products that want to adopt HDR10+.
 HDR10+ Technologies, LLC provides the technical specifications, test specifications, and certified logo.